linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Risk Measures/Yield Curve Risk Measures.md

 The dollar duration of the bullet portfolio is 6.49821.
 Recall that dollar duration is a measure of the dollar price sensitivity of a security or a portfolio.
 The dollar duration of the barbell is the weighted average of the dollar duration of the two Treasury securities in the portfolio and is computed below:

 $$
-0. 5 1 8 6 (4.
-2 1 1 2 2) + 0.
-4 8 1 4 (9.
-8 9 6 8 1) = 6.
-9 4 8 2 1
+0.5186(4.21122) + 0.4814(9.89681) = 6.94821
 $$

 The dollar duration of the barbell is equal to the dollar duration of the bullet.
 In fact, the barbell portfolio was designed to produce this result.

-Duration is just a first approximation of the change in price resulting from a change in in terest rates.
+Duration is just a first approximation of the change in price resulting from a change in interest rates.
 The convexity measure provides a second approximation.
 The dollar convexity measure of the two portfolios is not equal.
 The dollar convexity measure of the bullet portfolio is 31.09724.
 The dollar convexity measure of the barbell is a weighted average of the dollar convexity measure of the two Treasury securities in the portfolio.
 That is,

 $$
-0. 5 1 8 6 (1 0.
-6 7 9 1 2) + 0.
-4 8 1 4 (7 3.
-6 3 7 3 7) = 4 0.
-9 8 6 5 8
+0.5186(10.67912) + 0.4814(73.63737) = 40.98658
 $$

 Thus, the bullet has a dollar convexity measure that is less than that of the barbell portfolio.
 Below is a summary of the dollar duration and dollar convexity of the two portfolios: